buxiangqimingle233/NoCPerformanceModel/README.md

   dr.execute()
   ```

-## Employ your own Estimator or CongManager
+## Specify your own Estimator or CongManager
 * Your own estimator and congestion manager should inherient from *Estimator/VirEstimator* and *CongManager/VirCongManager* respectively.
 * Put your estimator in *Estimator* and congestion manager in *CongManager* directories correspondingly.